hpc/charliecloud/doc-src/faq.rst

    :code:`reidpr:reidpr`) are available for all access with :code:`ch-run --uid 0`.

-This isn't a problem.
+This is not an escalation.
 The quirk applies only to files owned by the invoking user, because :code:`ch-run` is unprivileged outside the namespace, and thus he or she could simply :code:`chmod` the file to read it.
 Access inside and outside the container remains equivalent.

 References: